Tendon Repair Surgery

 How soon can I return to work after tendon repair surgery?

 The time it takes to return to work after tendon repair surgery varies depending on the type of surgery and your job requirements.
-Your surgeon will provide guidance on when it is safe for you to return to work.
+Your surgeon will provide details on when it is safe for you to return to work.

 Will physical therapy be necessary after tendon repair surgery?